Marianne Skerrett, Head Dresser and Wardrobe-Woman to Queen Victoria

 Marianne Skerrett attributed to Dr. Ernest Becker, circa 1859; Credit – Royal Collection Trust

-Marianne Skerrett was the daughter of a British Army officer who owned a plantation in Bermuda.
+Born in London, England on June 20, 1793, Marianne Skerrett was the daughter of a British Army officer who owned a plantation in Bermuda.
 Her uncle had been sub-treasurer to Queen Charlotte, Victoria’s paternal grandmother.
 Her great-grandfather William Popple had been a Governor of Bermuda.
-Marianne was born in 1793, so she was 44 years old when the 18-year-old Victoria became queen.
-She was very intelligent, extremely well-read, and fluent in Danish, French, and German.
+Marianne was born in 1793, so she was 44 years old when 18-year-old Victoria became queen.
+She was intelligent, extremely well-read, and fluent in Danish, French, and German.
 Recommended to Queen Victoria by Louisa Petty-FitzMaurice, Marchioness of Lansdowne, a Lady of the Bedchamber, Marianne became one of Queen Victoria’s two dressers in 1837 and eventually became head dresser.

 As the head dresser, Marianne, who was called Skerrett by Queen Victoria, was responsible for Victoria’s wardrobe.
-She oversaw the ordering of all the queen’s clothing, shoes, hats, gloves, and undergarments.
-In addition, Marianne kept the wardrobe accounts and was diligent in checking all the bills to make sure no one tried to cheat Victoria.
+She oversaw the ordering of Queen Victoria’s clothing, shoes, hats, gloves, and undergarments.
+In addition, Marianne kept the wardrobe accounts and was diligent in checking all the bills to ensure no one tried to cheat Victoria.
 She was also responsible for supervising the hairdressers, dressmakers, and seamstresses who kept the royal wardrobe in good repair.

 Marianne and Victoria had a lot in common.
 They were both intelligent, loved animals, spoke several languages, read and discussed books, and shared an interest in paintings and painters.
 Victoria would come to rely on Marianne to help with the purchase of paintings and in corresponding with artists.
 After the departure in 1842 of Baroness Louise Lehzen, Victoria’s former governess and then advisor and companion, Marianne took on some of her duties, becoming somewhat of a secretary and doing whatever Victoria needed her to do.